wely/DevCamp/HOL/node/03-azuread-office365/README.md

     > Please ensure you declare the `2.0.3` version, as `3.0.0` has breaking changes with this code

 1. Our backend code is taking shape, but we need the user interface to display a **Login** button.
-Open up `views/navigation.pug` and remove the commented out blocks of code by deleting the `//-` characters.
+Open up `views/navigation.pug` and remove the entire commented out line `//- Begin Login Dropdown Block` to make the Login dropdown visible.
 Now load the application in the browser and you should see the **Login** button on the top navigation.

     ![image](./media/image-009.gif)